r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 env PKG_CONFIG_PATH=/x86_64-w64-mingw32.static.posix/lib/pkgconfig pkg-config --static opencv4 --libs-only-l
 ```

+But, again, they don't work.

 ## findLinkingOrder: tool for establishing the linking order via topological sort

-As of this writing, the more successful way of establishing linking orders
-was via computation over the compiled static libraries.
+In the end all the linking orders were established  via computation over the
+compiled static libraries, this is how.

 ### Background